Staffordshire oatcake

-A Staffordshire oatcake (a type of savoury pancake) is made from oatmeal, flour and yeast to make a dense pancake.
+A Staffordshire oatcake is a type of dense, savoury pancake made from oatmeal, flour and yeast.
 It is cooked on a griddle, "backstone" or "baxton".
 The oatcake is a local speciality in the North Staffordshire area of England.
 They are normally referred to as Staffordshire oatcakes by non-locals, because they are made in and around Staffordshire and Cheshire; locally they are simply called "oatcakes".

 History

 It was once common throughout the Potteries for oatcakes to be sold directly from the window of a house to customers on the street.
 The last producer in this style, the "Hole in the Wall" in Stoke-on-Trent, closed for a time on 25 March 2012, but opened again a few years later, in 2019; however, there are many small commercial premises who sell oatcakes, either ready to eat, with a filling, or in batches of half a dozen or a dozen for the customer to take home.
 Larger commercial enterprises exist that sell oatcakes to supermarkets and other large distribution chains.